anonymuse/talks/docker/2015-09-16-intro_to_docker.md

 CONTAINER ID        IMAGE   COMMAND      CREATED              STATUS              PORTS     NAMES 7e1743f23951        ubuntu  "/bin/bash"  About a minute ago   Up 6 seconds                  benji
 ```
-^ Run through starting a stopped container
+^ Run through starting a stopped container.

-Now, how do we attach back to the container?
+^ How do we attach back to the container?

 ---